cyberia-workgroup/Cyberia-Server/resources/stories/chatting.md

 As an authorized user, I pay post in an existing spaces as any of my Profiles.
 As an unauthorized user, I may receive posts in any protected space within a universe in which I have subscribed to.

-##Formatting
+## Formatting
-A user may use paragraphs underline, small, lightened,  bold, and italics within their post.
+A user may use paragraphs, underline, small, lightened, bold, and italics within their post.
 A user's posts formatting must be accessible to screen readers.
-A user may strip font styles on their own display for acceptability reasons.
+A user may strip font styles on their own display for accessibility reasons.